Taritsyn/BundleTransformer/NuGet/BundleTransformer.LessLite/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed bug #18 "@import-once does not work".
+   Fixed bug #20 "Relative image references in a .LESS file not resolving correctly".

    =============
    DOCUMENTATION